harlydurbin/bovine_demo/README.md

 See `source_functions/phasing.snakefile` and `notebooks/phasing.Rmd`

-1. In order to phase X chromosome, missing sexes imputed and incorrectly assigned sexes fixed
+1. In order to phase X chromosome, missing sexes imputed and incorrectly assigned sexes fixed in `notebooks/sex_imputation.Rmd`
     * Ended up using the ratio of average coverage on the X chromosome/average coverage on all autosomes to determine cutoffs.
 Of all other tested metrics, I think this the only one that should be similar across all species in the dataset + agnostic to effective population size
 2. Genetic map inferred using several published cattle recombination maps *TODO*
 3. Pre-phasing QC